Cpecific/twwh2_ctm/README.md

 Total War Warhammer 2 Mod "Cpecific's Traits Manager" (UI Layout Parser is included).

 # How to use Traits Manager with your mod
 Export all database tables listed below through Pack Manager in Binary format into /game folder (and you need data__ of main game too).
-To export in Binary in Pack File Manager right click on entry and select Extract > Extract Selected (Ctrl + X).
+To export in Binary in (Rusted) Pack File Manager right click on entry and select Extract > Extract Selected (Ctrl + X or Ctrl + E).
 Your folders tree will look like this:
 - game
   - db